 Disc Disorder Management

-Because the disorder primarily affects the vertebral discs, chiropractic pain management is focused on reducing the pressure and strain on the discs.
+Because the disorder primarily affects the vertebral discs, chiropractic pain management focuses on reducing the discs’ pressure and strain.
 However, it does not mean that activity is to be restricted.
 Managing the condition focuses on improving strength and flexibility.

 Whiplash Chiropractic Treatment